micropython/micropython/ports/minimal/README.md

     $ make

+If the host is a 64-bit machine and you get 'no such file or directory' errors, you need to install 32-bit support first:

+    $ sudo apt install gcc-multilib

 To run the executable and get a basic working REPL do:

     $ make run

+**Note:** On WSL1 (Windows Subsystem for Linux) this will fail with 'exec format error'.
+To remedy, follow [these instructions](https://stackoverflow.com/questions/42120938/exec-format-error-32-bit-executable-windows-subsystem-for-linux/49405605#49405605).

 ## Building for an STM32 MCU